-This is the third post in the 'Creating Your First Sitecore Page' series.
+In this tutorial, you will learn how to create a template for a content page In Sitecore.
+This is the third article in my series, 'Creating Your First Sitecore Page' series.
 In the last article, How To Create A Master Data Template In Sitecore, we created a master template.
-The purpose of the master template is to define a schema for all the common properties that exists on all of our web pages.
+The purpose of the master template is to define a schema that contains all the common properties that will exist on all of our web pages.
 The page

 Creating Your First Sitecore Page Template